-39. KEL informed that it has performed a prudency check on the successful bid based on the prevailing equipment costs (quotes received from equipment manufacturers) and other market conditions.
+40. KEL informed that it has performed a prudency check on the successful bid, (using the mix of Solar PV and Wind as proposed by the successful bidder), based on the prevailing equipment costs (quotes received from equipment manufacturers) and other market conditions.
 The key assumptions for the assessment of prudence of bid tariff as used by KEL are as follows: